Tunisian mediator group wins Nobel Peace Prize for aiding move to democracy

 The quartet of the Tunisian General Labour Union (UGTT), the Tunisian Confederation of Industry, Trade and Handicrafts (UTICA), the Tunisian Human Rights League (LTDH), and the Tunisian Order of Lawyers was formed in the summer of 2013.

-It helped support the democratization process when it was in danger of collapsing, the Norwegian Nobel committee said in its citation.
+It helped support the democratisation process when it was in danger of collapsing, the Norwegian Nobel committee said in its citation.

 "This is a great joy and pride for Tunisia, but also a hope for the Arab World," UGTT chief Hussein Abassi told Reuters.